 And, if you’re prepared to go forth and invest in your skin through the various technologies available to you, all well and good.
 You will see improvements over time.

-But if there was a way to improve the quality of your existing collagen from the inside to improve the thickness of your epidermis and restore some of the collagen lost through UV-B sun exposure and improve, not just the collagen in your skin but also the health of your digestive system and strengthen your bones, wouldn’t you want to do that too?
+But if there was a way to improve the quality of your existing collagen from the inside to improve the thickness of your epidermis and restore some of the collagen lost through UV-B sun exposure and improve not just the collagen in your skin but also the health of your digestive system and strengthen your bones, wouldn’t you want to do that too?

 Enter collagen peptides.